Watch This Episode Of Mwah Tv About How To Niche Your Brand

 Being a watered-down version to try and appeal to everybody is just that, a watered-down version.
 So, no one is really going to be that interested.

 In this day and age, when you can work with anybody all over the world, then anyone can work with the best person for the job.
 They're going to want to work with that specialist.
 So, that means you need to be really, really clear that you are the best person for your ideal client.
-So, why then is a niche so good for your business?
+Why then is a niche so good for your business?

 You know, people talk about it a lot.
 People say why it was the key that suddenly helped them grow their business.
 But why is that?
 What actually is it about a niche, apart from just choosing an area for your business to go in?
 What actually does it do that's such a benefit to your business?
-So, the first thing is it allows you to create content that really, really connects with your clients so they know you are speaking directly to them.
-It allows you to create offers and services that your clients really want and that they will really love and that they can see it will be the perfect solution to the problem that they're having.
-It allows you to stand out in the sea of similar businesses.
+The first thing is it allows you to create content that really, really connects with your clients so they know you are speaking directly to them.
+It allows you to create offers and services that your clients really want and that they will really love and that they can see will be the perfect solution to the problem that they're having.
+Allows you to stand out in the sea of similar businesses.

 What's Your "Special Thing"?

 We need that thing, that uniqueness about us, that will make it an easier decision of why someone would choose you over somebody else.
 And you get to increase your prices.